KylieKat17/kelvin-stardate/README.md

 ---

+## Roadmap

+This project is stable and usable as-is, but there are several planned improvements and expansions, ranging from quality-of-life fixes to larger structural changes.

+Short version:

+- CLI polish and internal cleanup
+- Proper packaging and distribution
+- Better output options and documentation
+- Canon-reference data support

+Long version lives in [`TODO.md`](./TODO.md), which tracks:
+- immediate fixes
+- packaging plans
+- UX improvements
+- canon data handling
+- and whatever else Future Me decides is necessary

+Nothing here is time-bound.
+Some of it will happen soon.
+Some of it will happen when I feel like it.
+That is intentional.

+---

 ## Known Limitations

 - This does **not** attempt to reconcile Prime Timeline stardates (sorry, there are already tools for that.
 Go check one of them!)